 You can also use the pop-up formatting menu that appears above the chart title or axis label text boxes as you edit them.

-- › How to Create and Customize a People Graph in Microsoft Excel
+- › How to Overlay Charts in Microsoft Excel

 - › How to Make a Gantt Chart in Microsoft Excel